1966 Chris Montez – The More I See You

 Ezekiel Christopher Montanez grew up in Hawthorne, California, and began recording music for Guaranteed Records as Chris Montez in 1960.
 He moved to Monogram Records in 1962 and reached the charts with his second single for the label.
 Let’s Dance reached #4 on the Hot 100 in 1962 and sold over a million copies.

 That led to the recording of his first album.
 He toured the UK with Tommy Roe, and an up-and-coming band from Liverpool was their opening act for a few stops (yes, the Beatles).

 Chris was unable to capitalize on his initial success, only reaching #43 with his next single and not charting at all for a few years afterwards.

 Songwriter/producer Tony Hatch frequently worked with Petula Clark.
 In 1965, she recorded a song Tony had written, Call Me.
-The song was included on an EP (a record with two songs on each side) but was not released as a single.
+She included the song on an EP (a record with two songs on each side) but did not release it as a single.

 Chris had moved to A&M Records and wanted to record another rock song similar to his first hit, but Herb Alpert convinced him to try a ballad instead.
 The result was a cover of Petula’s single that they released in late 1965.